-- The most over-the-top and spectacular example in the series yet has to be Ultimecia's final defeat.
+- The most over-the-top and spectacular example in the series yet has to be Ultimecia's final defeat from Final Fantasy VIII.
 First she shudders, then her body releases explosions, then she fires a large laser into the sky from her (lack of a) face and then countless beams of light erupt out of her body until almost the entire screen has gone white.
 THEN she explodes.
 And it's still not over, since Ultimecia's distorting body then gets a slightly disturbing close up in negative colors and proceeds to disintegrate in a shower of bright light.
-AND SHE SURVIVES IT.
+And she survives it.

 - Final Fantasy XII has a flying cybernetic Clock Punk engine of destruction as its final boss, created when the Big Bad's apotheosis causes him to spontaneously accumulate debris and machinery from his own battle fortress.
 In short, not only does he get a Technicolor Death, he also gets a Technicolor Transformation Sequence.

-- All bosses except the final one in The Legend of Zelda: Phantom Hourglass turn into gold, disintigrated partially, explode into a column of sand, and then the sand freezes in midair.
+- All bosses except the fourth one in The Legend of Zelda: Phantom Hourglass turn into gold, disintigrated partially, explode into a column of sand, and then the sand freezes in midair.

 - And of course, in The Legend of Zelda: The Wind Waker, with standard enemies dissapearing into puffs of smoke.

-- The first Wild ARMs has each generic enemy dying by flashing colors and collapsing vertically into a little pool on the ground.
-Bosses get the more enhanced effect of flashing colors while beams of light shoot around and a big flash (if I remember correctly)
+- The first game has each generic enemy dying by flashing colors and collapsing vertically into a little pool on the ground.
+Bosses get the more enhanced effect of flashing colors while beams of light shoot around and a big flash.